 |Nominal duration||1 year/ 3 semesters, includes 1 Internship|

-The fees shown here are estimates only for and are subject to change.
-The above fee includes tuition (CA$22,500), health insurance and ancillary fees.
+The displayed fee is for the 2022-2023 academic year and is subject to change.
+The fee covers and includes tuition (CA$15,450), health insurance, and other ancillary charges.

 |Registration fee||CA$400 one-time

 The registration fee includes the non-refundable application fee (CA$100) and the refundable deposit fee (CA$300).

 Please REVIEW the EdviseCanada`s fee policy.

 Undergraduate Diploma (or higher)